Map is copyrighted by and is courtesy of unlostify.com. It is available for purchase online -- my route is marked in blue.

 I also bought a food dehydrator and began dehydrating my own meals to go on more extended trips and to lighten the load on longer ones.
 I was also ready for my first solo trip.

 My brother had mentioned about how good the bass fishing was on Shark Lake at the south end of Kawartha Highlands Provincial Park and how nice the beach sites were on the lake, so I decided to give it a try.
 Besides, the Coon Lake access point was only about a 25-minute drive north of my house.
-Logging on to the Ontario Parks website, I discovered that the two beach sites on the western side of the lake were booked already, but I was still anxious to get out and fish on the opening day of bass season, so I booked site 453, the only one available right next to the put in from the southern ponds.
+Logging on to the Ontario Parks website, I discovered that site 453 was still available, the one right next to the put-in from the southern ponds, so I hopped on it.
+I was eager to get out and fish on the opening day of bass season.

-So on the Friday of the fourth weekend of June, 2018, I left work, stopped off at the house to get my canoe and gear, and was pulling into the Coon Lake access point by 5:00 pm.
+Day 1 So on the Friday of the fourth weekend of June, 2018, I left work, stopped off at the house to get my canoe and gear, and was pulling into the Coon Lake access point by 5:00 pm.
 Paddling the length of Coon was fine as the conditions were good, but, as I was about to find out, completely unnecessary.
 It is a crowded cottage lake that was busy with people coming to the cottage for the weekend.
 At the northern end, I found the portage into Little Turtle.
-It has a very steep ascent right from the outset for about 100m and then it comes to the cottage road that services the cottages on the north end of the lake.
-Here, I could see a number of cars parked along the side of this road.
-One family was unloading their canoe and gear.
-It seemed that everyone but me knew that this was an unofficial access point to the southern end of Kawartha Highlands allowing canoe trippers to skip the 30-minute paddle across Coon and the nasty steep bit of the portage into Little Turtle.
-Oh well -- live and learn.
+It has a very steep ascent right from the outset for about 100m and then it comes to a cottage road that services the properties on the north end of the lake.
+Crossing it, I made my way along the remainder of the portage, which thankfully levels off to the put-in on Little Turtle.

-Putting in on Little Turtle, it was just a short paddle to the north end of the Lake to the very short portage into Adams.
+After putting in, it was just a short paddle to the north end of the lake to the very short portage into Adams.
 A couple of young men occupied site 470 across the small bay from the portage.
 The site was high on a steep rock face and looked bushy.
 These guys had a raging fire going in the fire ring.
 The paddle through Adams is even faster as it moves left around a bend and then over a short liftover next to a small swift into Sawmill Lake, which is really more of a pond than a lake, though there are some pretty rock faces on the western shore.

 The portage from Sawmill into the south end of Shark was fairly easy though it does ascend up a rock face right at the take out, which was little tricky to negotiate without bouncing the ends of the canoe on the rocks.
 It rises up a little more and then passes to the right of a waterfall.
 Here, there is a little trail that gets down to the falls for a view.
 It was a bit cloudy on this evening and the trail is in the trees, so when I tried to capture a photo, it came out dark and grainy.
 It is a very pretty spot though and is worth a look if on this portage.
 I tend to investigate things like this on the return trip of a double carry.